hannesdatta/marketingmix-journal-of-marketing-research/README.md

 ### 2) Raw data

 - The project relies mainly on (confidential) data supplied by GfK Singapore, governed by an NDA between GfK and the coauthors.
 The data is stored in `data/gfk2012` and `data/gfk2015` (marking two delivery batches).
 Advertising data was bought and kept confidential (`data/advertising`). __These datasets are not available to the general public but only available for replication purposes in the event of an investigation into alleged research misconduct__ (see also Netherlands Code of Conduct for Research Integrity and TiSEM's replication policy).
-The files are stored at Tilburg University, and copies at all four coauthors.
+The files are stored at Tilburg University (`\\stafffiles.campus.uvt.nl\files\shared\research\MarketingMix-Pacific-Rim-jmr`), and copies are available with all coauthors.
 - Other data files in this project are obtained from websites, APIs, and official data sources.
 - The `docs/files_in_repository.csv` file contains a list with all files in the package, along with their dates of creation, etc.